Analyzing Transformers in Embedding Space: Limitations

 Our work has a few limitations that we care to highlight.
 First, it focuses on interpreting models through the vocabulary lens.
-While we have shown evidence for this, it does not preclude other factors from being involved in the computation process.
-Second, we used $E'=E^\top$, but future research might find variants of $E$ that improve performance.
-Last, we assume Transformer components can be projected to the embedding space with a single matrix multiplication, but this might depend on model training, e.g., in GPT-2 it involves a layer norm operation as explained in \S\ref{subsec:weights_vs_states}.
+While we have shown evidence for this, it does not preclude other factors from being involved.
+Second, we used $E'=E^\top$, but future research may find variants of $E$ that improve performance.
+Additionally, most of the work focused on GPT-2.
+This is due to shortcomings in the current state of our framework, as well as for clear presentation.
+We believe non-linearities in language modeling are resolvable, as is indicated in the experiment with BERT.

-Notwithstanding, we believe the benefits of our work overshadow its limitations.
-We provide a simple and efficient approach, which equips researchers with new tools to interpret Transformer models and relate them to one another.
-Apart from \cite{anthropic}, there has been little work pursuing the embedding space approach, and we ``sharpen'' the tools they laid down and adjust them to existing pre-trained Transformers.
-Moreover, our framework allows us to view parameters from different models as residents of the same universal embedding space, where they can be compared in model-agnostic fashion.
-We demonstrate two applications of this observation (model alignment and stitching) and argue future work can yield many additional applications.
+In terms of potential bias in the framework, some parameters might consider terms related to each due to stereotypes learned from the corpus.